tlux/fl_hook_client/README.md

 Additionally, any value is accepted as command argument that implements the `FLHook.Command` protocol.

-By default, also events from the server will be sent to all subscribed processes.
+By setting `event_mode: true`, server events will be sent to all subscribed processes.
 You can add a listener for the current process as follows:

 ```elixir